Ruth Lyons (broadcaster): Later years, retirement and death

 The mid-1960s were a time of illness and sorrow for Lyons and her family.
 She had maintained close ties with her younger sister, Rose; her sister died in 1964 after a ten-year battle with cancer.
 Lyons suffered a minor stroke in December 1964 and had to take a leave of absence from her television program.
 In January 1965, there was another family medical crisis; 20-year-old Candy had discovered a lump in her breast which turned out to be malignant.
 She underwent surgery and radiation; by September, she was well enough to join the cast of The 50-50 Club on a permanent basis.
 In early 1966, it became apparent that Candy's illness was now terminal; she wanted to return to Europe one last time.
 The Newman family left New York in early June.
 When they arrived in Italy, Candy was quite ill and was hospitalized; they began preparations for their return to the US on June 14.
 On June 19, 1966, Candy died aboard the ship before it reached New York.

 Lyons took an extended leave from her television program beginning in February 1966 due to her daughter's illness and subsequent death; she did not return to her show until October.

 Initially, Lyons was unsure if she wanted to go back on the air.
 She wanted to raise money for the Christmas fund in her daughter's memory and decided to take things a day at a time.
 Those close to Lyons say Candy's death took the life out of her as well.
 There were times when Lyons was unable to do her program; when she did, it was sometimes difficult to understand what she was saying.

 On January 26, 1967, The 50-50 Club had just gone off the air when Lyons told her co-host, Bob Braun, that she had now done her last television program.
 Braun had begun a later afternoon show of his own, The Bob Braun Show, a few days before and was working with Lyons until a replacement was found.
 A public announcement was made on the program the next day with a statement from Lyons to her viewers saying she was no longer able to continue hosting the show.
 Braun then became the host of the program.
 Lyons never appeared on television again.

 In 1969, Lyons published her memoirs entitled Remember With Me.
 Though she had been off the air for more than two years prior to its publication, the book sold 90,000 copies.
 Over time, Lyons's health steadily declined.
 She began suffering a series of strokes in the 1970s and again in the 1980s.
-For the last three and one half years prior to her death, Lyons was bedridden.
+For the last three and a half years prior to her death, Lyons was bedridden.
 She died on November 7, 1988.